 NoSQL databases feature dynamic schema, and allow you to use what’s known as “unstructured data.”
 This means you can build your application without having to first define the schema.
 In a relational database, you are required to define your schema before adding data to the database.
 Not needing a predefined schema makes NoSQL databases much easier to update as data and requirements change.
 Changing the schema structure in a relational database can be extremely expensive, time-consuming, and often involve downtime or service interruptions.

-- Data structure: Relational databases were built in an era where data was fairly structured and clearly defined by their relationships.
-NoSQL databases are designed to handle unstructured data (e.g., texts, social media posts, video, email) which makes up much of the data that exists today.
+Relational databases are table-based.
+NoSQL databases can be document based, graph databases, key-value pairs, or wide-column stores.
+Relational databases were built during a time that data was mostly structured and clearly defined by their relationships.
+Today, we know that data today is much more complex.
+NoSQL databases are designed to handle the more complex, unstructured data, (such as texts, social media posts, photos, videos, email) which increasingly make up much of the data that exists today.

 Relational databases are vertically scalable but typically expensive.
 Since they require a single server to host the entire database, in order to scale, you need to buy a bigger, more expensive server.
 Scaling a NoSQL database is much cheaper, compared to a relational database, because you can add capacity by scaling horizontally over cheap, commodity servers.